-Chad is fluent in Spanish and lived abroad for three years in Mexico and Costa Rica.
-He has a PhD from the University of Washington, an MS from the University of Wisconsin-Madison, and a BS from the University of Puget Sound.
-Chad grew up north of Milwaukee, one mile from the Schlitz Audubon Center that he visited regularly.
-He now lives in Berkeley with his wife and 9-year-old daughter and works out of the Audubon California San Francisco office.
+Prior to joining Audubon in 2013, Chad conducted his graduate studies on the endangered Black-capped Vireo in Texas and birds in cacao and banana agroforests in Costa Rica.
+He was also a consultant for energy development projects in Wyoming, conducted bird banding in New Mexico, and monitored nesting macaws in Peru.
+Chad is fluent in Spanish and lived abroad for 3 years in Mexico and Costa Rica.
+He has a PhD from the University of Washington, an MS from the University of Wisconsin, and a BS from the University of Puget Sound.
+Chad grew up north of Milwaukee, one mile from the Schlitz Audubon Center.
+Chad lives in Berkeley, California with his wife and daughter.

 Articles by Chad Wilsey